emmanueldeletang/mongoanalysertomigrate/README.md

 db.setProfilingLevel(0, -1)
 It is recommended to use a dev/test MongoDB installation to capture the queries, as the logging of all queries can impact production workloads.

-THIS TOOLS CAN ANALYSE mONG ATLAS LOG TOO
+THIS TOOLS CAN ANALYSE MONGO ATLAS LOG TOO